 A user with write access to GSLB Services and read access to GSLB Configuration can define global applications (GSLB services) in their own tenant.
-It is mandatory that the same tenant be present in all Avi GSLB sites for proper operation.
 The requisite DNS records are registered on the shared-DNS service.
 The tenant administrator is able to get analytics of the GSLB services defined only for that tenant.

 High Availability Recommendations for GSLB